Why #NGO and fluffy #openweb tech events should include radical real grassroots projects

 The influence of NGOs in social activism raises concerns

-The growing influence of NGOs in social activism raises concerns, particularly in an online landscape dominated by centralized #dotcons platforms and gatekeepers.
-In contrast, the #openweb, rooted in the #4opens principles of decentralization, open standards, and inclusivity, represents a genuine path for progressive social change.
-However, the rise of NGO-driven slacktivism exposes the limitations of … Continue reading The influence of NGOs in social activism raises concerns
+The influence of NGOs in social activism raises real concerns, particularly within an online landscape still dominated by centralised #dotcons platforms and gatekeepers.
+In contrast, the #openweb – rooted in the #4opens principles of decentralisation, open standards, and inclusivity – represents a more genuine path for progressive social change.
+However, the rise of #NGO driven … Continue reading The influence of NGOs in social activism raises concerns

 What is wrong with Non-governmental organizations (#NGOs)